konaanitha/IT432GoogleCloudIoTCoreProject/README.md

 ## Software
 1. Raspeberry OS/Raspberry Pi ImageViewer v1.6
 2. Putty for Windows/Terminal for Mac
-3. Excell or Google sheets
+3. Excel or Google sheets

 ## Getting Started:
 &emsp; &emsp; We need to have a google account, to use Google Cloud Platform.
 If you don't have a google account, you must create one.
 Sign-in to the Google Cloud Console.